Barbados Cultural Vacations

 Click here for further information on the Holetown Festival.

 ‘Lime‘ is the Bajan term for hanging out or for an event.
 To get into the culture where you have to go to at least one ‘lime,’ this could be just going to a rum shop for a few hours and relaxing or attending an event with live music where you just sit back and enjoy.

 One of the main things about being in the Caribbean is the laid back attitude of everyone and attending a ‘lime’ is the best way to feel really at home here.

 National Independence Festival of Creative Arts (NIFCA) is held each year in November and is hosted by the National Cultural Foundation.

-If you are visiting Barbados in November then you will enjoy a cultural delight as this event show cases the up and coming talent of young Barbadians celebrating their culture through dance, song, poetry, writing, and art.
+If you are visiting Barbados in November, then you will enjoy a cultural delight as this event showcases the up and coming talent of young Barbadians celebrating their culture through dance, song, poetry, writing, and art.

 Oistins is a lively fishing town with a wonderful ‘fish fry’ every Friday night.
-Here you will find the locals and tourists enjoying fresh fish prepared in the colourful huts that line the beach.
+Here you will find the locals and tourists enjoying fresh fish prepared in the colorful huts that line the beach.

 There is also music playing and this is one of the cultural experiences that you have to enjoy while in Barbados.
 Every Easter there is the Oistins Fish Festival, where everyone comes out to enjoy music, good food and competitions amongst the fisherman.

 There is a fishing boat race, a fish de-boning competition and the greasy pole, in which a $100US bill is placed at the top of a greasy pole and all the fisherman try their luck to see if they can get to the top and retrieve the money.